mikeoleary/mikeoleary.github.io/_posts/2025-03-26-HyperV-internal-virtual-switch-static-IP.md

 ### Details
 For 3 years I've had this pet peeve.

-I run a Windows 11 laptop, but every day I use an Ubuntu VM running locally on my laptop with Hyper-V. I'm sure there's other ways, but I like this setup: it's cheap (no cloud compute costs), my VM is persistent, and I can [rebuild it with my favorite tools]({% post_url 2024-06-07-ubuntu-server-post-deploy-script %}) very easily.
+I run a Windows 11 laptop, but every day I use an Ubuntu VM running locally on my laptop with Hyper-V. I'm sure there's other ways, but I like this setup:
+- it's cheap (no cloud compute costs)
+- my VM is persistent
+- I can [rebuild it with my favorite tools]({% post_url 2024-06-07-ubuntu-server-post-deploy-script %}) very easily.

 #### Annoying problem
-I use Ubuntu 22.04 because it's a quick deployment via my local Hyper-V installation.
-I attach the default virtual switch because it's fast and easy.
-The VM would get an IP address via DHCP, I'd connect to it via SSH from my local laptop, and I'd go to work.
+I use Ubuntu 22.04 because it's a quick to deploy.
+I attach the default virtual switch because it's easy.
+The VM would get an IP address via DHCP from this Internal switch, I'd connect to it via SSH from Windows, and I'd go to work.

 However, the IP address of my VM would change with every reboot of the Hyper-V host.
-That's my laptop, so it gets rebooted often.
-Of course we expect this with DHCP, but the real annoying part: *the DHCP range of the default virtual switch was changing with every laptop reboot*.
+The Hyper-V host is my laptop, so it gets rebooted often.
+Of course we expect IP changes with DHCP, but the real annoying part: *the DHCP range of the default virtual switch was changing with every laptop reboot*.

 This meant that after every laptop reboot, I had to open Hyper-V to see what the IP address of the guest VM was, and then connect to it.
 Given that I like to connect to it using tools like WinSCP, and sometimes VSCode, and sometimes Putty, I would update my saved connection in each of these tools if/when needed.
 This took a couple seconds, but it was annoying to do after every laptop reboot.